Sexually Transmitted Infections - Instructions for Authors

 These may be used to present findings that are interesting but but not yet at a stage to warrant publication as a research article.
 Other material such as historical or anecdotal vignettes is also welcome in this form if it is of interest to our international audience of clinicians, health researchers and policymakers.

-Letters should have a maximum of 400 words including references and any other annotations.
+Letters should have a maximum of 300 words including references and any other annotations.
+References and acknowledgements will be published online only.
 Letters should not have an abstract.
 A maximum of two references and normally no more than two author affiliations should be included.
 Letters are not normally published Online First.

 Research letters should be submitted through the journal's electronic submission system under the article type 'Letter', in the same way as any other article.
 They may be subject to external review.
 In all cases, it is vital that the journal's integrity, independence and academic reputation is not compromised in any way.
 Where a letter presents research findings or cases, we have the same requirements for ethical approval and consent as for a research article or case report.